 He should know.
 He’s worked with fathers and families for the past 20+ years.
 And has managed the National Responsible Fatherhood Clearinghouse (NRFC) for the U.S. Department of Health and Human Services since 2010.

 We use high-tech and high-touch strategies to engage the American public in evidence-based principles behind responsible fatherhood.
 We digitally transformed NRFC’s Fatherhood.gov—rearchitecting the website, moving it to a cloud-based platform, and constructing a searchable virtual library of 4,000+ resources.

-It also explains why the Clearinghouse fields hundreds of calls a year from dads and parents in crisis.
+In addition to maintaining DadTalk, a blog for parents and advocates, we field hundreds of calls each year from dads and parents in crisis.
 “Our call center is staffed with people trained in conflict management,” Patrick explains.
 “We provide legal education and support to help dads and moms find the resources they need.
 And do our best to soothe tense situations.”
-Though callers remain anonymous, the center sees each case through to resolution.
-“We have a lot of great memories from people we’ve helped.”

 And every Father’s Day, we launch an annual media campaign to encourage dads to get and stay involved in their kids' lives every day—whether they’re in the home or not.
 Here's the link: A Dad Joke App Boosted the Popularity of Fatherhood.gov (businessinsider.com)

 This year’s theme is #Dadication and features public service announcements from dads of diverse backgrounds and circumstances who are doing what it takes to be part of their children’s daily lives.
 “As a dad of two teenage daughters, I see how my own wife and kids benefit from my involvement, and how this type of involvement benefits other families as well.”